Antiviral

 2023 Foods Antiviral Activity of Beebread, Bee-Collected Pollen and Artificially Fermented Pollen against Influenza A Virus Dimitriou T, Asoutis Didaras N, Barda C, Skopeliti D, Kontogianni K, Karatasou K, et al.

-Experimental Study Bee Bread Bee Pollen Honey
+Experimental Study Bee Pollen Honey Influenza

 The research investigated the antiviral properties of bee-collected pollen (BCP) and bee bread (BB), including versions that had undergone artificial fermentation.
 The experiment also assessed separate proteins, water content, and -butanol portions of these substances.
 The analysis evaluated their effectiveness against the H1N1 strain of the influenza A virus (IAV).
 The antiviral behavior of these materials was taken in lab conditions via a comparative real-time PCR analysis working on their inhibitory concentration and selectivity index.